Three aspects of the MSTCI problem: Preliminaries

 \subsection{Overview}

 In the first part of this section we present some of the terms and the notation used in the article.
-In the second part we present some lemmas required in the next section.
+In the second part we present some lemmas required in the following sections.